How Epidemic Psychology Works on Twitter: Evolution of responses to the COVID-19 pandemic in the U.S: Introduction

-Hitherto, there has never been any large-scale empirical study of whether the use of language during an epidemic reflects Strong's model, not least because of lack of data.
-COVID-19 has recently changed that: it has been the first epidemic in history in which people around the world have been collectively expressing their thoughts and concerns on social media.
-As such, researchers have had an unprecedented opportunity to study this epidemic in new ways: social media posts have been analyzed in terms of content and behavioral markers~\cite{hou2020assessment,li2020impact}, and of tracking the diffusion of COVID-related information~\cite{cinelli2020covid} and misinformation~\cite{pulido2020covid,ferrara2020covid,kouzy2020coronavirus,yang2020prevalence}.
-Search queries have suggested specific information-seeking responses to the pandemic~\cite{bento2020evidence}.
-Psychological responses to COVID-19 have been studied mostly though surveys~\cite{wang2020immediate,qiu2020nationwide}.
-Hitherto there has not been any large-scale empirical study of real-time psycho-linguistic responses to the COVID-19 pandemic in the United States.
-With this opportunity at hand, we set out to test, for the first time, whether Strong's model did hold during COVID-19, and did so by studying the use of language on social media at the unprecedented scale of an entire country: that of United States.
-After operationalizing Strong's model by using lexicons for psycholinguistic text analysis, upon the collection of 39M tweets about the epidemic from February $1^{st}$ to April $16^{th}$, we conducted a quantitative analysis on the differences in language style and a thematic analysis of the actual social media posts.
-The period of analysis starts from the first stages of the pandemic, and ends on the day the federal government announced a plan for reopening the country.
-During this time, we discovered three distinct phases, which parallels Kuebler-Ross's \emph{stages} of grief~\cite{kubler1972death}.
-Each phase is characterized by different regimes of the three social epidemics.
-In the first phase (the refusal phase), the social epidemic of fear began.
-Despite increasing numbers of deaths in other countries, people in US refused to accept reality: they feared the uncertainty created by the disruption of what was considered to be ``normal''; focused their moral concerns on others in an act of distancing oneself from others; yet, despite all this, they refused to change the normal course of action.
-After the announcement of the first death in the country, the second phase (the suspended reality phase) began: the social epidemic of fear intensified while the epidemics of morality and action kicked-off abruptly.
-People expressed more anger than fear about the looming feeling that things were about to change; focused their moral concerns on oneself in an act of reckoning with what was happening; and suspended their daily activities.
-After the authorities imposed physical-distancing measures, the third phase (the acceptance phase) took over: the epidemic of fear started to fade away while the epidemics of morality and action turned into more constructive and forward-looking social processes.
-People expressed more sadness than anger or fear; focused their moral concerns on the collective, promoting pro-social behavior; and found a ``new normal'' for their daily activities, which ended up being their ``normal'' activities but physically restricted to homes and own neighborhoods.
+The three psycho-social epidemics, as theorized by Strong, evolve concurrently over time.
+In the particular case of our period of study, we found that this concurrent evolution resulted into three regimes or phases, which are not part of Strong's theoretical framework and experimentally emerged.
+In the first phase (the \emph{refusal} phase), the psycho-social epidemic of fear began.
+Twitter users in the U.S. refused to accept reality: they feared the uncertainty created by the disruption of what was considered to be ``normal''; focused their moral concerns on others in an act of distancing oneself from others; yet, despite all this, they refused to change the normal course of action.
+After the announcement of the first death in the country, the second phase (the \emph{anger} phase) began: the psycho-social epidemic of fear intensified while the epidemics of morality and action kicked-off abruptly.
+Twitter users expressed more anger than fear about the looming feeling that things were about to change; focused their moral concerns on oneself in an act of reckoning with what was happening; and suspended their daily activities.
+After the authorities imposed physical-distancing measures, the third phase (the \emph{acceptance} phase) took over: the epidemic of fear started to fade away while the epidemics of morality and action turned into more constructive and forward-looking social processes.
+Twitter users expressed more sadness than anger or fear; focused their moral concerns on the collective and, in so doing, promoted pro-social behavior; and found a ``new normal'' in their daily activities, which consisted of their past daily activities being physically restricted to their homes and neighborhoods.
+The phase of \emph{acceptance} dominated Twitter conversations for the rest of the year, although the \emph{anger} phase re-emerged cyclically with the rise of new waves of contagion.
+In particular, we observed two peaks of anger: when the death toll in the U.S. reached 100,000 people (second contagion wave), and when President Trump tested positive to COVID-19 (third contagion wave).